juandayz/SERVER-PACKS/README.md

 # SERVER-PACKS INCLUDES LINGOR-NAPF-SAUERLAND-TAKISTAN

 MANY TNKS: TO CHERDENKO,NOVA,OLDMATECHOC for all support during this work.
+TNKS TOO : to SuperSonic,Beta,Wagner and Soldado for give me an space to work on it.

 *You can choose whatever of this ones.*
 *All of they are Ovepoch*